The Rubens (album)

 The Rubens is the debut studio album by Australian alternative rock group, The Rubens.
 The album was released on 14 September 2012 and reached number 3 on the Australian Albums Chart.

 A deluxe edition was released on 26 April 2013, featuring 8 additional tracks, 7 of which are live tracks recorded live at The Forum in Melbourne on 15 September 2012.

 At the J Awards of 2012, the album was nominated for Australian Album of the Year.

 The album was nominated for Breakthrough Artist – Release and Best Rock Album at the ARIA Music Awards of 2013.

 Reception

-Matt Collar of AllMusic gave the album 4 out of 5, saying; "Australian rock outfit the Rubens' 2012 self-titled debut showcases the band's dark, melodic soulful pop.
+Matt Collar from AllMusic gave the album 4 out of 5, saying; "Australian rock outfit the Rubens' 2012 self-titled debut showcases the band's dark, melodic soulful pop.
 The album finds the band splitting the difference between a Baroque, piano-driven '60s pop approach and a contemporary, bass-heavy garage rock sound.
 Think Britain's Ed Harcourt meets the Black Keys."